johntsinger/da-python-p12/README.md

 *Tip : First add a management collaborator and let him create other collaborators, since he has permission to create collaborators.*

 ## CRM usage :

-If you are not in epicevents folder :

-    cd epicevents

 ### Commands :